 Approach to tax risk management and governance

-Senior management are updated on a regular basis to ensure that there is an awareness of any risks associated with UK and wider tax affairs together with the impact of any new or incoming legislative changes.
+The Head of Tax reports directly into the Chief Financial Officer ensuring that the Board of Directors are updated on a regular basis to ensure that there is an awareness of any risks associated with UK and wider tax affairs together with the impact of any new or incoming legislative changes.
 External tax advisers are consulted and engaged on a regular basis to ensure the group receives the highest level of tax expertise and help the team keep abreast of legislative developments and industry best practice(s).

 Attitude to tax planning